kiith-sa/tharsis.prof/README.rst

 Tharsis.prof is designed to be easy to use and lightweight.
 See the example below to get started.

 Note that this is still a **work in progress**.
-Its API is not stable and there might be compatibility **breaking changes** in future.
+The API is not stable and there might be compatibility **breaking changes** in future.